OfficeDev/office-js-docs-pr/docs/powerpoint/tagging-presentations-slides-shapes.md

 2. Create a method to get the index of the selected slide.
 The following is an example.
 Note about this code:

     - It uses the [Office.context.document.getSelectedDataAsync](/javascript/api/office/office.document#getSelectedDataAsync_coercionType__callback_) method of the Common JavaScript APIs.
-    - The call to `getSelectedDataAsync` is embedded in a Promise-returning function.
+    - The call to `getSelectedDataAsync` is embedded in a promise-returning function.
 For more information about why and how to do this, see [Wrap Common APIs in promise-returning functions](../develop/asynchronous-programming-in-office-add-ins.md#wrap-common-apis-in-promise-returning-functions).
     - `getSelectedDataAsync` returns an array because multiple slides can be selected.
 In this scenario, the user has selected just one, so the code gets the first (0th) slide, which is the only one selected.
-    - The `index` value of the slide is the 1-based value the user sees beside the slide in the thumbnails pane.
+    - The `index` value of the slide is the 1-based value the user sees beside the slide in the PowerPoint UI thumbnails pane.

     ```javascript
     function getSelectedSlideIndex() {